varun-io-eng/Datafy/README.md

-# 🧠 Datafy: AI-Powered Text-to-SQL Assistant
+# 🧠 Datafy: AI-Powered Text-to-SQL & Data Exploration Assistant
-### Transform Natural Language into SQL Queries — Instantly
+### Transform Natural Language into SQL Queries, Visual Insights, and Interactive Dashboards

 ---

 ## 🧾 Overview
-**Datafy** is an AI-powered analytics web app that converts **natural language questions into SQL queries** and executes them directly on uploaded datasets (CSV, Excel, or SQLite).
+**Datafy** is an AI-powered data analytics web app built with **Streamlit**, designed to turn **natural language questions into SQL queries** — and even go beyond by generating insights, visual dashboards, and database schema visualizations.
-It empowers **non-technical users** to explore data, extract insights, and visualize results — **without writing a single line of SQL.**
+It enables **non-technical users** and **analysts** to explore structured data intuitively without needing to write SQL code or use complex BI tools.

 ---

 ## 🚀 Key Features
-- 🗂️ Upload CSV, Excel, or SQLite database files
+- 🗂️ **Upload Data Files** — Supports CSV, Excel, and SQLite database formats
-- 💬 Ask analytical questions in plain English
-- 🤖 Automatically generate SQL queries using **Google Gemini API**
+- 💬 **Ask Questions in Plain English** — Automatically converts natural language into SQL queries using **Google Gemini API**
+- 🧠 **Universal SQL Mode** — Generate SQL even without uploading any dataset
-- 🔒 Safe query execution (only `SELECT` statements allowed)
+- 🔒 **Safe Query Execution** — Only `SELECT` statements are allowed
-- 📊 Create interactive visualizations using Plotly and Matplotlib
+- 📊 **Interactive Dashboards** — Auto-visualize results with charts and graphs (Plotly & Matplotlib)
-- 🧩 AI-generated explanations for query results
+- 🧩 **AI-Powered Explanations** — Get natural-language insights from your query results
+- 🧱 **Schema & ER Diagram View** — Visualize database tables, columns, and relationships
+- 🕒 **Chat History Panel** — View and reuse previous queries and their results
-- 💾 Download results as CSV files
+- 💾 **Downloadable Data** — Export results instantly as CSV
-- 🕒 View query and answer history for better tracking
+- 🎯 **Streamlined UI** — Clean, interactive, and professional interface built in Streamlit

 ---

 ## 🧠 Why It Matters
-Many organizations and analysts still rely heavily on **Excel, CSV files, and manual SQL queries** for analytics.
+Data professionals and analysts spend hours crafting and debugging SQL queries.
-**Datafy** bridges the gap between **natural language and structured data**, enabling business users and analysts to extract insights quickly — without needing SQL expertise.
+**Datafy** bridges the gap between **human language and data logic**, empowering users to:
+- Analyze data faster using natural questions
+- Understand database relationships visually
+- Generate dashboards and insights in real time
+- Enable smarter decision-making for both technical and non-technical teams

-This project is especially useful for:
+This app is especially useful for:
-- Business analysts and decision-makers
+- 📈 Business analysts and managers
-- Students and data enthusiasts
+- 🎓 Students and researchers
-- Data teams handling quick exploratory queries
+- 🧮 Data teams handling ad-hoc analytics
-- Startups and small firms without a BI stack
+- 🚀 Startups and SMBs without full BI platforms

 ---